Jafolayan1/DrinkWebApp/README.md

-# Shop---
+# DrinkShop---
+An Ecommerce application to place order for drinks.
-A Ecommerce application using AspNetCore Mvc
+Built using AspNetCore 3.1 Mvc
+EfCore
+Mssql